 “Sir Benedict.”

 Lance pulled rein slightly, turning his horse.
-“You ready to setup camp?
+“You ready to set up camp?
 I’m tired.”

 “Any thoughts about how far out we are from the town?”